sendsmaily/development-sandbox/README.md

 Besides running the sandbox, as is the case with this example project, you could also use the management script for any other maintenance task on sandbox - flushing databases and repopulating them from fixtures, flushing caches, updating your codebase to latest `HEAD`, etc. Whatever your exact requirements might be.

+#### Available sub-commands

+Management script provides the following interface for managing the sandbox:
+* `build [SERVICE]` - builds the sandbox's images, cleans up after itself by removing untagged images created by the build.
+Wrapper around `docker-compose build`.
+Arguments passed to command are forwarded to `docker-compose build`.
+* `clean` - cleans the environment.
+Removes created networks, stopped containers and untagged images.
+Wrapper around `docker-compose down --remove-orphans` and `docker image prune -f`.
+* `down [SERVICE]` - brings the sandbox down.
+Does not remove created networks or stopped containers.
+Wrapper around `docker-compose stop`.
+Arguments passed to command are forwarded to `docker-compose stop`.
+* `exec SERVICE CMD` - runs a one-off command against service.
+Wrapper around `docker-compose exec`.
+Arguments passed to command are forwarded to `docker-compose exec`.
+* `logs [SERVICE]` - attaches to logs output.
+Useful for monitoring services the shell isn't automatically attached to.
+* `up [SERVICE]` - brings the sandbox up and attaches sandbox shell.
+Wrapper around `docker-compose up`.
+Arguments passed to command are forwarded to `docker-compose up`. `SERVICE` argument is useful when using `depends_on` feature.

 ### Shell interface

 Shell interface was implemented to allow developers continue using (usually shell-based) workflows for different developer tools and frameworks.
 This involves managing dependencies, running development servers, running tests and linters.